iclc/iclc-templates/2023/README.md

 ## Live Performances

-Proposals for Live Performances will largely fall into one of two formats: a concert format, with seated audience; and an Algorave format, unseated and intended for dancing.
+Live Performances (including audio, visual, and A/V or multimedia) will largely be sorted into one of two formats: a concert format, with seated audience; and an Algorave format, unseated and intended for dancing.
 Please use the same templates for either type.
 The templates for Live Performances include several sections with size limitations:

  - Abstract: max.
 300 words
  - Program Note: max.
 150 words